 The Arizona City Fire District was formed in June of 1963 by the community of Arizona City and its citizens concerned about having fire protection.
 The Fire District was formed under a two member Board of an Elected Fire Chief and an elected Secretary/Treasurer.
 Arizona City is located 3.5 miles south of the I-10 and I-8 interchange on Sunland Gin Road.
 Arizona City is an unincorporated community in Pinal County.
 The District serves a population of 10,475 people per the 2010 U.S. Census Bureau.

 The District protects 5.5 square miles of area.
-The District has been classified as a Volunteer Department, but over the year has become a paid per call fire department.
-Our members carry voice pagers and are on call 24/7.
+The District has been classified as a Volunteer Department, but in July of 2014 we became a 24/7 fire department with 2 people on at all times.

 Presently there are 20 members on the Arizona City Fire Department.
 The Department performs fire protection and Emergency Medical Service (EMS).
 The department is comprised of Certified Emergency Paramedics (CEP) and Emergency Medical Technicians (EMT).
 All our Firefighters are Firefighter I &II certified.

-We have had many dedicated people serving the community of Arizona City for close to 50 years.
+We have had many dedicated people serving the community of Arizona City for over 50 years.
 A thank you never seems to be enough for these dedicated people who give their time to protect the citizens and property of our Great Community.